Crisp Chewy Gluten-Free Coconut Macaroon Recipe

 The meringue-like element of these cookies works best with eggs at room temperature, and the whites whip up whippier when the chill is off.

-Start by separating the whites and setting aside the yolks for now until you can use them in some yummy thing like noodles or pudding.
+Start by separating the whites and setting aside the yolks until you can use them in yummy things like noodles or pudding.
 I did add about 1/2 teaspoon of cream of tartar to my most recent batch, and it helped stabilize the meringue, which means it held the air in the egg whites, and the cookies baked up taller and lighter.

-Next, gently fold the coconut into the egg whites, and you are ready to bake your gluten-free coconut macaroons!
+Next, gently fold the sweetened shredded coconut into the egg whites, and you are ready to bake your gluten-free coconut macaroons!
+Bakers Angel Flake Coconut is by far my favorite brand.

 Plop by plump tablespoonsful (I’m making that a word) onto a cookie sheet you have covered with parchment paper.
 You can also use a silicone baking mat.